 "I completed my Masters work in Psychology before I moved on to an elementary education certification.
 I am so glad to have the background I do in Psychology.
 I use my knowledge of people, including human behavior, learning styles, and the benefits of positive reinforcement every day."

 "I earned my Master's Degree and PhD in Pharmaceutical Health Services Research from the University of Maryland, Baltimore.
 I work within the healthcare industry as a consultant to pharmaceutical and biotech companies to support them with the collection of patient reported outcomes within their clinical trial programs.
 My degree in Psychology from Providence gave me the research tools necessary to go into any field of research and be successful.
 I appreciate and utilize the information taught in both research methods and statistics courses at Providence which provided a strong foundation for my current research today.
-I also have two little girls, 4 years and 1 years of age."
+I also have two little girls."

 "My PC psychology major, more specifically research methods and statistics prepared me well for my career in social epidemiology.
 I specialize in health and livelihoods for the most vulnerable populations - women, child-headed households, and orphans and vulnerable children.
 As a development practitioner, I have worked in over 20 countries for large multilateral (World Bank, UNICEF) and bilateral (USAID, PEPFAR) donor organizations.
 My work focuses on addressing vulnerability and building resilience in destitute populations, linking analysis to intervention to ultimately improve the quality of life, increase access to essential health services, and protect vital household safety nets."